-Low quality paper usually contains more celulose (wood pulp) and less cotton.
-This changes the behaviour of the paint on the surface, and most artists prefer working on 100% cotton paper.
+Low-quality paper usually contains more cellulose (wood pulp) and less cotton.
+This changes the behavior of the paint on the surface, and most artists prefer working on 100% cotton paper.
 But if the cost of this quality paper prevents you from enjoying sketching you need to find a good alternative!

 This uses a heavy 270gsm paper with a white cold-press finish.
 Although not intended only for watercolor I find the smooth paper doesn’t buckle or warp, so it can handle wet washes.
 I like the big 12” x 9” format and the hardback protection makes it good for traveling.